City Council Passes Anti-Deconversion Ordinances for Pilsen and the 606

 New zoning ordinances will reduce displacement of low- to moderate-income residents and maintain the existing character and housing stock

 "Our families should be able to call their communities their homes regardless of how neighborhoods grow and change over the years," said Daniel La Spata, 1st Ward Alderman.
-"With the introduction of this ordinance, we will continue to work in partnership with administration and our community leaders to expand efforts that prevent the displacement of Chicagoans, especially our low- and moderate-income residents."
+"With the passage of this ordinance, we will continue to work in partnership with administration and our community leaders to expand efforts that prevent the displacement of Chicagoans, especially our low- and moderate-income residents."

-The Pilsen and The 606 anti-deconversion ordinances are part of Mayor Lightfoot’s commitment to equitable economic growth that ensures every resident is able to remain in their homes and share in transformative improvements occurring in their communities.
+The Pilsen and 606 anti-deconversion ordinances are part of Mayor Lightfoot’s commitment to equitable economic growth that ensures every resident is able to remain in their homes and share in transformative improvements occurring in their communities.
 With a similar goal, in September City Council approved the Woodlawn Housing Ordinance that protects residents from displacement and expands homeownership opportunities in the Woodlawn community, the future home of the Obama Presidential Center.